tandao0909/hands-on-with-DS/Chapter 10/note.md

 - The TLU first calculate the dot product between the inputs and the weights, then add the bias:
     $$z = w_1x_1 + w_2x_2 + \dots + w_nx_n + b = w^Tx+b$$
 - Then we apply a step function (A step function is a function changes its value at certain points and remains constant between these points) to the result.
-- This is nearly the same as logistic regression (chapter 4), we just apply the step function in stead of sigmoid.
+- This is nearly the same as logistic regression (chapter 4), we just apply the step function instead of sigmoid.
 - Like the logistic regression, the hyperparameters are the weights term w and the bias term b.
 - The most common step function is *Heaviside step function*:
     $$heaviside (z) = \begin{cases}